Domestic Violence Lawyer,

 To understand the reasons why each victim decides not to come forward about their attacker’s violence, one must understand the relationship of power and fear of intimate partner abuse, which can be very difficult to do without first-hand experience of domestic violence.
 However, the most common reasons that domestic violence goes unreported, according to the National Coalition Against Domestic Violence, are as follows.
 The victim does not leave the abusive relationship, among other reasons, because:

-- Cultural or religious believes intervene from leaving or reporting
+Cultural or religious beliefs intervene from leaving or reporting.

 Are You a Victim?

 If you are a victim of domestic violence, you do not have to go through this alone.
 There are multiple resources available that can help protect you and keep you and your children safe from your abuser.
 The first step is to contact The Hallinan Law Firm and speak with a compassionate Domestic Violence Lawyer in San Francisco, CA. Call our office today.